X

 Ketan Jain

-D Muthukumaran
+D. Muthukumaran

-Hi, this is Muthu Mar.
+Hi.
+This is Muthukumar.
 Thank you very much.
-Spot on.
-We have increased and we have mentioned in page number 16 we’ll be talking about domestic ports that the higher implied revenue and EBITDA per ton of this quarter is non representative as it also includes some take or pay charges in addition to the routine price increase and mix change.
-So what we’re trying to say is that actually you know, we have, you know, sort of enjoyed the benefit of price increase, mix increase and you know, benefit of mix change.
-And there is little bit of benefit from forex and besides all these things there is a little bit of an element on the denominator being suppressed because we are getting take or pay but the volume is not.
+Spot on, we have increased, and we have mentioned in Page Number 16, where we talk about domestic ports, that the higher implied revenue on EBITDA per ton of this quarter is non-representative as it also includes some take-or-pay charges in addition to the routine price increase and mix change.
+So what we’re trying to say is that actually, we have, sort of, enjoyed the benefit of price increase, mix increase, and benefit of mix change.
+And there is a little bit of benefit from ForEx.

-So if you’re calculating price per ton, you know, you’ll have to actually, you know, sort of put all these things and of course we don’t give the breakdown of each of these elements but yeah, I mean we have all these things put into the price increase.
+And besides all these things, there is a little bit of an element on the denominator being suppressed, because we are getting take-or-pay, but the volume is not.
+So if you’re calculating price per ton, you’ll have to actually sort of put all these things.
+And of course, we don’t give the breakdown of each of these elements, but yeah, I mean, we have all these things put into the price increase.

 Ketan Jain

-D Muthukumaran
+D. Muthukumaran

-Okay, I’ll flip to the page.
+Okay.
+I’ll flip to the page.
 Can you go to the next question in the meanwhile?

 Ketan Jain